despawnerer/freearc/README.md

 - [x] Compiling C++ parts
 - [x] Compiling Haskell parts
-- [ ] Linking
+- [x] Linking
+- [x] Running
-- [ ] Running
+- [ ] Compressing or decompressing actual FreeArc archives

 ### Still needs to be done

-- At the moment, some 7zip code parts are missing, so linking will fail.
-- As consequence, actually running hasn't been attempted yet either.
+- Checking that compressing or decompressing something actually works
 - I have not looked at `Unarc` at all.

 ### Removed